MulberryBeacon/anarky/README.md

-# FLAC Manager
+# Anarky

-A set of simple programs for encoding and decoding operations between several types of audio files.
+A set of simple programs for encoding and decoding between several types of audio files.

 ## Programs